ac17/P4P/README.md

 # P4P - Passes for Passes

-Web and mobile apps for Princeton University students to exchange eating club passes amongst each other.
+Web and mobile apps for Princeton University students to exchange eating club passes with each other.

 ## Developers